sailfishos-sony-tama/main/backup-recovery.md

 ```

 8. Backup the data.
 While FSArchiver can keep several filesystems in a single archive, here filesystems are stored separately.
 Backup
-is performed using two threads (-j2), lower compression level (-z2), verbose, and allowing to do it without ACL support (-a).
+is performed using two threads (-j2), lower compression level (-z2), and verbose output.

 ```
 fsarchiver savefs $BCKP/rootfs.fsa /dev/sailfish/root -v -j2 -z2 -a